Tyru5/Reflecting/README.txt

 	    -> Example:
 	       ./raytracer scene2.txt scene2_out.png
 	    - This will render the specified scene2.txt file writing it as scene2_out.png
-	    - All this scenes remain unchanged from Assignment 4.
+	    - All these scenes remain unchanged from Assignment 4.

 .::~Important Note~::.
 - For this Assignment, Assignment 5, I converted my out-put images from PPM to PNG.
 Saves a lot of memory!